 The partnership was brokered by Legacy Sports USA and OVG Global Partnerships.

-Fulfilling the mission of Legacy Cares, Bell Bank Park, the largest multi-purpose sports and entertainment complex in North America, is designed to host youth, adult and amateur sports teams, individual and team training, and family fun via events, concerts, youth/adult sports tournaments and fitness opportunities.
+Fulfilling the mission of Legacy Cares, Legacy Park, the largest multi-purpose sports and entertainment complex in North America, is designed to host youth, adult and amateur sports teams, individual and team training, and family fun via events, concerts, youth/adult sports tournaments and fitness opportunities.

 About Phoenix Children’s